unforced/concrete/.concrete/index.md

 These guides explain how to use Concrete for different scenarios:

+- [From Ideation to Implementation](./workflows/ideation-to-implementation.md) - The complete workflow from idea to implementation
 - [From Ideation to Template](./workflows/ideation-to-template.md) - How to create a template from an ideation document
 - [Template Specialization](./workflows/template-specialization.md) - How to specialize an existing template
 - [Pattern Extraction](./workflows/pattern-extraction.md) - How to extract patterns from existing applications